ccarabine/payrollapp/docs/known_issues.md

 - **Issue:**

     *When amending the employee’s hours.
-I typed an incorrect employee number that was 6 characters, it displayed an error message and asked to enter  “y” or “n” to re-enter the employees number.*
+I typed an incorrect employee number that was 6 characters, it displayed an error message and asked me to enter  “y” or “n” to re-enter the employee's number.*

-    *When I typed “y”, it prompted me to re-enter the employees number, I typed the correct employee number and an error occurred - it asked me to enter the employee number again instead of asking the me to enter in the hours worked.
-After the second time of entering the employees number, it moved on to request the hours worked*
+    *When I typed “y”, it prompted me to re-enter the employee's number, I typed the correct employee's number and an error occurred - it asked me to enter the employee number again instead of asking me to enter in the hours worked.
+After the second time of entering the employee's number, it moved on to request the hours worked*

 - **Corrective action:**